micahwoods/micahwoods.github.io/_posts/2019-06-10-measuring-organic-matter.md

 In a previous post, I mentioned that I've [been thinking a lot about sand.](https://www.asianturfgrass.com/2019-06-09-thinking-about-sand/)

 I expect that sand is required for managing playability of sporting surfaces.
-I'll be discussing this in terms of golf course putting greens in this series of posts, but the principle applies to any turfgrass sports surface.
+I'll writing in terms of golf course putting greens in this series of posts, but the principle applies to any turfgrass sports surface.
 And I expect that sand is specifically used as a way to modify the organic matter content of the soil, especially near the surface.

 I would like to be able to give a good answer to the question, "How much sand is required," and I want to consider for a moment how organic matter is measured.

 The [Glossary of Soil Science Terms](https://www.soils.org/publications/soils-glossary) defines **soil organic matter** as "the organic fraction of the soil exclusive of undecayed plant and animal residues."
 Stardard soil nutrient analyses, and the organic matter reported on those reports, are providing a measurement meeting that definition.
 Undecayed plant and animal residues are removed by passing the soil through a 2 mm screen before tests are conducted.

 This unmown manilagrass is an extreme example.
-There is a lot of organic matter there.
+There is a lot of organic matter in that profile.
 Let's say we cut off the above ground plant material, and just do a standard organic matter test on the thatch.
 A lot of that material will be removed from the sample.
 Almost all of it would be removed, actually, and not tested, because it won't pass through the screen.

 ![grass with a lot of undecayed organic matter](/img/wana_om.jpg)
 <small><strong>The thatch layer of this unmown manilagrass would be almost enitrely removed before testing for organic matter. </strong></small>